fkirc/attranslate/README.md

 Similarly, you can use `attranslate` to convert between file-formats.
 See [sample scripts](/sample-scripts) for more examples.

+# Integration Guide

+Firstly, ensure that [nodejs](https://nodejs.org/) is installed on your machine.
+Once you have `nodejs`, you can install `attranslate` via:

+`npm install --global attranslate`

+Alternatively, if you are a JavaScript-developer, then you should install `attranslate` via:

+`npm install --save-dev attranslate`

+Next, you should write a project-specific script that invokes `attranslate` for your specific files.
+See [sample scripts](/sample-scripts) for guidance on how to translate your project-specific files.

 # Usage Options

 Run `attranslate --help` to see a list of available options: